outcaste-io/outserv/README.md

 ## License

-This project, as a whole, is licensed under the terms of the Smart License.
+This project, as a whole, is licensed under the terms of the Smart License v1.0.
-Certain portions of this project are licensed by contributors or others under the terms of open source licenses such as the Apache 2.0 license.
+Certain portions of this project are licensed by contributors or others under the terms of open source licenses such as the Apache License v2.0.